TsingZ0/GPFL/README.md

 # Dataset

 Due to the file size limitation of the supplementary material, we only upload the mnist dataset with the practical *label skew* setting ($\beta=0.1$).
+One can generate all the required datasets and settings via our another project [PFL-Non-IID](https://github.com/TsingZ0/PFL-Non-IID).

 # System